moonuel/moonuel/README.md

 </p>

 ## About Me
-*"I'm a theoretician who loves to work in practice."*
+*"The pinnacle of elegance is generality."*

-As an applied scientist with two degrees in Mathematics (BSc., MSc.) and a background in Computer Science, I enjoy finding **structured solutions** to ambiguous problems, **concrete outcomes** that cut meaning through uncertainty, and **fast-paced work** that encourages my continual learning.
+As a research engineer with two degrees in Mathematics (BSc., MSc.) and a background in Computer Science, I enjoy finding **structured solutions** to ambiguous problems, **concrete outcomes** that cut meaning through uncertainty, and **fast-paced work** that encourages my continual learning.

 I believe that with the *right perspective* you can solve any problem.
 In pursuit of my goals I leverage my **mathematical expertise** to simplify complex problems, **aptitude for research** to learn best practices, and **skill in modular software** to build scalable solutions.